mardelmariam/nvidia_cuda_tensorflow/README.md

 Choose your operating system as Windows.
 Next, choose its version (to know your system's architecture, go to Control Panel | System and Security | System.
 It will be mentioned as its system type).
 After that, choose any installer type.
 When you start installation, you are prompted for select one of two installation options.
 Choose the "Express" one.

+If the installation stops because you have a more recent Nvidia SDK installer, you might install a more recent CUDA Toolkit version.

 For cuDNN:

 Click on the version you will download, and select "cuDNN Library for Windows (x86)".

-Install CUDA Toolkit.
 Copy and paste cuDNN extraction files on this directory: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.6

 ## 6. Set environment variables

 On Windows, there's [a graphical procedure to view and modify environment variables](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0).

-Create CUDA_PATH if it doesn't appear as a system variable.
+Create CUDA_PATH if it isn't there already.
 Its value is Nvidia CUDA installation directory (C:\Program Files\NVIDIA GPU Computing Toolkit).

 Create CUDNN as a system variable. its value is: